Gary E. and Carolyn J. Strong Special Collections Fellowship

 Call for Applications

 The University of Idaho Library invites graduate students from any discipline at the University of Idaho to apply for the Gary E. and Carolyn J. Strong Special Collections Fellowship.
-This program funds one student each year to work with the faculty and staff at the Library to increase the visibility and use of previously unprocessed collections in the University of Idaho Library’s Special Collections and Archives.
-The fellowship occurs during the summer for a period of six to eight weeks, with exact dates to be negotiated with the successful applicant.
+This program funds one student each year to work with the faculty and staff at the Library to increase the visibility and use of previously unprocessed collections in the University of Idaho Library’s Special Collections & Archives.
+The fellowship occurs during the summer for six to eight weeks, with exact dates to be negotiated with the successful applicant.
 Though priority is given to doctoral students, masters students may be selected.
 Eligible applicants must have plans to enroll in the fall semester after the fellowship.

 The deliverables from the fellowship will be materials such as finding aids that assist in discovery and use of the collection, a digital collection hosted by the U of I Library, or a multi-modal interpretative essay that uses embedded digital items (images, PDFs, videos, etc.) from the fellow’s research to introduce their research and describe their experience on the fellowship.
 All deliverables will be made publicly available through the U of I Library webpage.